BKinya/Android-FAQ/README.md

 Once you've mastered either of the languages, you are ready to learn Android developement.
 Check out [Build Your First Android App](https://developer.android.com/training/basics/firstapp) guide to get started.
 It includes a quick codelab, a deep dive course and other learning resources.

 ### <a name = "getting-android-role"></a> How do I get my first Android Developer role?
-- Have some well-documented projects on GitHub which has a Readme and at least one useful app on Playstore.
+- Have some well-documented projects on GitHub which have detailed Readmes and at least one useful app on Playstore.
 - Update your Linkedin profile with the projects you've worked on, relevant achievements,  volunteer experience, and any previous experiences like internships.
 - Keep your CV updated.
 You'd build one with LinkedIn Resume Builder.
 - Set your LinkedIn status to `Open to Network`.